 Our outstanding faculty will be dedicated to your academic and professional growth as you address challenging research questions.
 Classes are offered at a variety of times, including evenings and weekends.

-Funding to support students to participate in this full-time program is available through multiple avenues, generally in association with individual concentration areas.
+Funding to support students to participate in this program is available through multiple avenues, generally in association with individual concentration areas.
 Typically, students are admitted to this program through funds associated with scholarships, internships, funded grant projects, teaching assistant opportunities and/or a mix thereof.
 Support typically includes tuition and fees for up to 18 credit hours per year as well as a stipend for the requisite 20 hours per week of research involvement for about 32 weeks.
 This varies related to funding streams.
 Students can elect to self-pay and thus, self-support.

 A great strength of the program is the diversity of our students and their dedication to school reform and educational equity.
 Currently, 27% of our PhD seekers are students of color.